 A sump pump is a small submersible pump that is most commonly installed in the lowest part of premises such as a basement, cellar or plant room.
-The role of the sump pump is to keep the area under the building dry or to prevent flooding.
+The role of the sump pump system is to keep the area under the building dry or to prevent flooding.

 Options of low suction pumps, more commonly known as “puddle suckers”, for emptying shallow pits or spillages.

-These small pumps are often very critical in many applications.
+Small sump pumps are often very critical in many applications.
 A failed sump pump could mean a flooded factory floor, a flooded store or a flooded plant room.
 Often they are overlooked.
 However they are typically a cheap and quick install, that can save thousands.

 - Inbuilt magnetic float switch option